Northeast Economic Region Workforce Insights

 Employment Trends

-Total employment in June 2025 was 3,000, showing a substantial increase of 80. against June, employment levels showed an uptick of 20, indicating growth.
+Total employment in November 2025 was 2,820, showing a modest increase of 40. against November, employment levels expanded by 110, indicating growth.

 Loading...